 Created by Australian scientists, they emit green light that studies have shown can help readjust the circadian rhythm.

-You wear them for an hour a day on the three days before you travel and the first three days of your trip and they claim they’ll help you adjust faster.
+You wear them for an hour a day on the three days before you travel and the first three days of your trip.

-If you’re travelling east, then you wear them in the morning to help you fall asleep earlier in the evening.
+If you’re traveling east, wear them in the morning to help you fall asleep earlier in the evening.

 If you’re going west, you wear them at night to try and help you stay away longer.